TECHNOLOGY & ENVIRONMENT

 A quotation from the report:

-This can be demonstrated by establishing the locally restricted damage, which is minimal.
+This can be demonstrated by establishing the locally restricted damage, which is at a minimum.
 The major attempt to establish erosion-inhibiting plant cover, even after changes have been made to the piste, are clearly visible.

 A further positive factor is the cooperation with local agriculture in the field of piste care."